 Carnegie Hall, 203E

 Lisa Mueller’s teaching and scholarly interests include comparative politics, African politics, behavioral and development economics, and research methods.
-Her book manuscript, Political Protest in Contemporary Africa, is currently under contract at Cambridge University Press 2018) explores how class politics drive African protests.
+Her book, Political Protest in Contemporary Africa, is forthcoming from Cambridge University Press 2018) explores how class politics drive African protests.
 Her other work on protest has appeared in African Affairs, Electoral Studies, the Washington Post, and elsewhere.
 She also studies clientelism, coups, and citizen engagement, applying her expertise on those topics as a principal investigator and an advisor for USAID and the U.S. State Department, the World Bank, and other policy organizations.
 She has conducted fieldwork in Niger, Senegal, Mali, Guinea, Burkina Faso, and Malawi.

 BA: Pomona College